2.8 Capacity Tier

 SOBR design with Capacity Tier

-2.23: SOBR design with Capacity Tier
+2.21: SOBR design with Capacity Tier

-The Capacity Tier is not consumed directly by Cloud Connect tenants, but it’s attached to a SOBR group as an additional Tier, while the multiple extents form the Performance Tier.
+The Capacity Tier is not consumed directly by Cloud Connect tenants, but it’s attached to a SOBR as an additional Tier.
+Capacity Tier can only be attached to a SOBR, not to a simple repository.

-What’s different, compared to other storage types that are available in Veeam Backup & Replication, like Tapes, is that there’s no need for a dedicated job to move data between the two tiers: this operation is managed automatically by a policy that is applied to the SOBR group during the addition of the Capacity Tier:
+What’s different, compared to other storage types that are available in Veeam Backup & Replication, like Tapes, is that there’s no need for a dedicated job to move data between the two tiers: this operation is managed automatically by a policy that is applied to the SOBR during the addition of the Capacity Tier:

 Capacity Tier policy

-2.24: Capacity Tier policy
+2.22: Capacity Tier policy

 Consumption